Plant DetailShow Menu

 Description

-The leaves, seeds, and stems of this plant are edible.
+The leaves, seeds, flowers and stems of this plant are edible and have a pungent spicy flavor.
 The leaves can be cooked or eaten raw in salads.
 The stems can be prepared and eaten like broccoli.
-The seeds can be ground into a powder for flavoring or as the table condiment, hot mustard.
+The seeds can be ground into a powder for flavoring or to make hot mustard.

 See this plant in the following landscape: